 Cold frames offer more flexibility, but they're also much, much smaller, which means that they don't offer nearly as much in terms of harvest as a greenhouse.
 They're also limited because they don't provide as much protection, so some plants simply can't survive under a cold frame, even when it's well built by a carpenter familiar with the frostiest conditions.

 The mobile greenhouse aims to marry the best traits of both (warmth, insulation, portability) while avoiding the problems.
 Because it's not left sitting on the same patch of soil for years, pests and other problems don't have a chance to build up, for example.
 And because it's larger than conventional cold frames, it insulates more crops and extends the growing season more significantly.

 The design is effectively that of a giant bird cage covered in greenhouse plastic, made to be lightweight and easy to move.
-Designers teamed up to keep the cost and complexity level low enough for almost anyone to build it, although those who are worried about their DIY skills can always call in a Seattle handyman for help with the process.
+Designers teamed up to keep the cost and complexity level low enough for almost anyone to build it, although those who are worried about their DIY skills can always call in a handyman for help with the process.
 (Here's another how-to for those who want to see some variants on the basic design.)

 For gardeners, the end result significantly expands the flexibility and functionality of the garden.
 Late-winter crops can be grown under a portable greenhouse for harvest even when they'd normally be struggling in the cold, which means dark leafy greens like kale will be available deep into the winter.
 As soon as it's warm enough for those crops to do well on their own, the greenhouse can be moved in order to protect new plants and get the garden producing earlier.